Pwd9000-ML/blog-devto/posts/2023/GitHub-Actions-CICD/GitHub-Actions-CICD.md

 ---
-title: How GitHub Actions Can Improve CI/CD
+title: How GitHub Actions Can Improve CI/CD and compares with Azure Pipelines
-published: false
+published: true
 description: How GitHub Actions Can Improve CI/CD with some pros and cons and comparison to Azure DevOps Pipelines.
 tags: 'github, devops, githubactions, development'
 cover_image: 'https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2023/GitHub-Actions-CICD/assets/main.png'